 The City of Salisbury will operate on the following schedule for the Presidents Day holiday, Monday, Feb.
 15:

 The City of Salisbury will operate on a limited schedule for the Martin Luther King, Jr. holiday, Monday, Jan.
-21.
+18.

-The City of Salisbury will operate on the following schedule for the Christmas and New Year’s holidays.
+The City of Salisbury will operate on a limited schedule for the Christmas and New Year’s holidays.

-The City of Salisbury will operate on a limited schedule for the Thanksgiving Day holiday.
-Read more for details.